 This article about “unchurching” furthers the discussion from our article “The 12 Reasons Why “Mature” Christians No Longer Go To Church”.
 If you haven’t read it, I suggest you see if you identify with any of the reasons why so many believers in the West are unchurching… why so many struggle to fit in a traditional, institution church setting.

-Many of those who are “unchurching” state the contemporary-church model is a man-made construct and therefore is irrelevant.
-But if you will permit me, let’s tackle the issue of why some believers say they no longer need a traditional church after their formative years.
+Many of those who are “unchurching” state the contemporary, institutional church is a man-made construct and therefore is irrelevant.
+There are other reasons these believers give for unchurching, but if you will permit me, I want to tackle the issue of why some believers say they no longer need a traditional church after their formative years.
 Let’s look at the beginning phase of our spiritual journey to see how it might affect our perception of a church community today.

 Your First Family-Church Model – Winning People to Christ.

 This is like our biological family.
 A man and a woman (pastor and board) enter a marriage covenant (church bylaws) so they can bring children (new believers) into the world, in a safe, structured environment.
 The father and mother are the preeminent authority in the house (church).
 They are responsible to protect, provide, and train their children for least 18 years.
 When we are children (immature believers) we are completely dependent on the adults who provide us with a house, a bed, a bathroom, cloths, food, water, electricity etc. Since these new believers are vulnerable to deception and abuse, it is important that they submit to their parent’s loving authority.
 Accountability to this authority is needed during their formative years.
 Here are some things they will experience in this environment:

 - Authority and Order.